Edward Bunting: The Ancient Music of Ireland (1840)

 The legend continues, with Henry VIII giving the harp to the "Earl of Clanricarde".
 The harp subsequently passed through many Irish hands, before Chevalier O'Gorman donated it to Trinity College.
 Petrie relegates this tale to the realm of invention, quoting Thomas Moore's dismissal of the story.
-Moore bases his argument on the fact that nowhere in the annals of Irish history does this story exist, and in fact it can be refuted by the recorded fact that Donogh never possessed his father's crown and by the arms that rest on the harp itself.
+Moore bases his argument on the fact that nowhere in the annals of Irish history does this story exist, and in fact, it can be refuted by the recorded fact that Donogh never possessed his father's crown and by the arms that rest on the harp itself.
 Petrie goes on to place the harp as an ecclesiastic instrument because of its small size.
 Now we move back to Bunting who informs us that the harp is of "exquisite workmanship".
 With only "one row of strings" this harp had "thirty in number".
 It was also made of oak and thirty-two inches high.

 Next follows Bunting's discussion of several icons, which he uses to prove the date of the "Brian Boru's harp" model as up until the seventeenth century.
 Immediately after can be found Bunting's dismissal of the idea that Irish musicians learned their trade from the Continent.
 Instead, Bunting argues that the Welsh imported Irish bards to teach them music.
 Moving on, Bunting examines in some detail three figures holding harps found on engravings.
 One that particularly interests him is of a naked bard holding a harp without a "fore pillar".
 This type of harp Bunting likens to the Egyptian model.
 Bunting moves on to discuss the origins of the Egyptian harp, claiming that its origins are from the testudo, which itself derives from the cithara.
 Bunting continues his discussion with details of the greatness through the ages of the Irish harp, illustrated by the legends of St Brigid and Angus King of Munster.
 Later, Bunting refutes the claim that there were no bagpipes in Ireland, using as proof three depictions: two of a bagpiper going into battle and another of a pig playing a bagpipe.

-Chapter 4

-In this chapter, Bunting goes into much greater detail about "efforts to revive the Irish Harp."
+Chapter 4In this chapter, Bunting goes into much greater detail about "efforts to revive the Irish Harp."
 He discusses at some length the events of the meeting of the Harpers in Belfast, giving the names of all of the bards who attended.
 He gives the names as: Dennis Hempson, age 97; Arthur O'Neill, age 58; Charles Fanning, age 56; Daniel Black, age 75; Charles Byrne, age 80; Hugh Higgins, age 55; Patrick Quin, age 47; William Carr, age 15; Rose Mooney, age 52; and James Duncan, age 45.
 He also mentions the Welsh harper, Williams, in a brief footnote.
 Here we also find an account of the failed Belfast Harp Society, which had hoped to educate a new generation of young Harpers.